ingo/ingo.github.io/_recipes/water_smoked_turkey.md

 ---
 author: Ingo's Dad
 category: Entrees
-description: The smoked turkey of Ingo's Dad.
-favorite: "\u2713"
+description: This smoked turkey recipe uses a water pan in the smoker on top of the coals and wood chips.
+The steam from the pan imparts gentle smoke flavor without drying out the turkey.
+Ingo's father mastered this method for juicy, tender smoked turkey every Thanksgiving.
+It's perfect sliced for sandwiches too.
 image: water_smoked_turkey.jpg
 original_title: Ingo's Dad's Smoked Turkey
 size: 4-6 servings